Team Lotus: Domination in 1960s and 1970s

-Team Lotus as a constructor was first to achieve 50 Grand Prix victories.
-(Ferrari was the second to do so, having won their first Formula One race in 1951, seven years before the first Lotus F1 car.)
+At the 1973 Spanish Grand Prix Team Lotus as a constructor became the first constructor to achieve 50 Grand Prix victories.
+(Ferrari was the second constructor to do so, having won their first Formula One race in 1951, seven years before Lotus even entered into Formula One as a constructor.)

 In the mid-to-late 1970s, Lotus experienced a resurgence with Mario Andretti joining the team.
 This came about the morning after the 1976 U.S. Grand Prix West at Long Beach, when Andretti's VPJ-Parnelli had proven uncompetitive.
 Bob Evans did not qualify his Lotus and Gunnar Nilsson, in the other Lotus 77, qualified 8th only to fall out with suspension failure before completing a lap.
 Chapman and Andretti ran into each other in a hotel coffee shop the morning after the race, and decided to join forces.
 Andretti's development expertise helped give new life to the then-moribund Lotus 77.
 Engineers began to investigate aerodynamic ground effects.
 The Lotus 78, and then the Lotus 79 of 1978 were extraordinarily successful, with Mario Andretti winning the F1 World Championship.
 Lotus attempted to take ground effects further with the Lotus 80 and Lotus 88.
 The team developed an all-carbon-fibre car, the Lotus 88, in 1981.
 The 88 was banned from racing for its 'twin chassis' technology where the driver had separate suspension from the aerodynamic parts of the car.
 McLaren's MP4/1 beat it as the first all-carbon-fibre car to race.
 Chapman was beginning work on an active suspension development programme when he died of a heart attack in December 1982 at the age of 54.